rekhaDevs/samagragovernance.in/src/pages/team/index.md

     name: Gaurav Goel
     project: Founder & CEO
   - bio: >-
-      Rahul is Technology Expert at Samagra.
+      Rahul is Chief Technologist at Samagra.
 He holds a Master's degree in Engineering from Georgia Tech.
 Previously, he worked as a Product Manager at National Instruments and was the first Product Manager at Google India.
       He has also worked as the Chief Product Officer at Sokrati.
 He is